opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 '''''''''''''''''''''''''''''''''''''''''
 It is possible to define the level type that will be created by default when you draw inside OpenToonz.

-By default Toonz raster and Toonz vector levels are saved in the +drawing folder of the current project when the scene is saved, while raster levels are saved in the +extras folder (see  :ref:`Project Default Folders <project_default_folders>`  ).
+By default Toonz Raster and Toonz Vector levels are saved in the **+drawing** folder of the current project when the scene is saved, while Raster levels are saved in the **+extras** folder (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. tip:: **To define the Default Type of Level to Draw:**

-    1. Open File> Preferences > Drawing.
+    1. Open File > Preferences.

-    2. Choose the level type you want to use as default from the Default Level Type option menu.
-Width, Height and DPI fields are available for Toonz Raster Level, Raster Level and Scan level.
+    2. In the Drawing section, choose the level type you want to use as default from the Default Level Type option menu.
+Width, Height and DPI fields are available for Toonz Raster Level and Raster Level.

-.. note:: The Width, Height and DPI value set in the File> Preferences > Drawing page will be used as default by the New Level dialog.
+.. note:: The Width, Height and DPI values set in the File > Preferences > Drawing section will be used as default for the New Level dialog.

 Drawing Animation Levels
 ''''''''''''''''''''''''